A road reserve is deemed to include any part of the road, verge or path.

 Traffic management is required to protect the safety of yourself, your staff, contractors and visitors whilst the road reserve works are being undertaken or an event is taking place.

 A Traffic Management Plan (Plan) needs to be prepared by a qualified person, being registered as an Advanced Worksite Traffic Management (AWTM) practitioner or a Roadworks Traffic Manager (RTM).
-To find a person or company who can do this use refer to your preferred online search engine.
+Find a suitable person or company using your preferred search engine such as Google or Bing.